“Our homes are not defined by geography or one particular location, but by memories, events, people and places that span the globe.”

-Resources for Third Culture Kids and those who are raising them.
-This page will be updated regularly to reflect new resources.
+Resources for Third Culture Kids and those who are raising them

-Third culture kid is a term used to refer to children who were raised in a culture outside of their parents’ culture for a significant part of their developmental years.
+The term Third Culture Kid is used to refer to children who were raised in a culture outside of their parents’ culture for a significant part of their developmental years.
 The term was coined by Dr. Ruth Useem in the 1950’s but came into widespread use in more recent years.
 “A TCK is an individual who, having spent a significant part of the developmental years in a culture other than that of their parents, develops a sense of relationship to both.
 These children of business executives, soldiers and sailors, diplomats, and missionaries who live abroad, become “culture-blended” persons who often contribute in unique and creative ways to society as a whole.” – from TCKWorld

 Third Culture Kids – A Global Story from Marilyn Gardner on Vimeo.

 What and where is home?
 How does place work for us?